RohitGuptacs50/RohitGuptacs50/README.md

 Rohit Gupta
-Intrested in Full Stack Deep Learning position.
+Intrested in Deep Learning/Machine Learning/Computer Vision/Full Stack related  position.

 Developed my own product related to design and selection of vehicle/machine suspension system, a Full Stack web application in Django, everything in backend and frontend and in between.